The Hidden Emotional Toll of Supporting Someone with OCD

 Because you love them.

-But somehow, no matter how much you try, it still feels hard.
+But somehow, no matter how much you do, it still feels hard.

 The Part No One Talks About